Allegheny-Computer-Science-112-S2018/cs112-S2018-practical8-starter/README.md

 course instructor.
-You will receive the checkmark grade for this practical assignment if your source code builds correctly, it produces the same output as is given in the assignment sheet, and it has thoughtful comments that correctly explains how each source code segment works.
+You will receive the checkmark grade for this practical assignment if your source code builds correctly, it produces the same output as is given in the assignment sheet, and it has thoughtful comments that correctly explain how each source code segment works.

 ## Updates